 Scientific discipline: Astrophysicist

-Brief biography: Neil deGrasse Tyson was the second of three children who would spend his early childhood in Castle Hill the Bronx.
-His interest in Astrophysics was sparked by his first ever visit to the Hayden Planetarium when he was 9 years old.
+Tyson was the second of three children and spent his early childhood in Castle Hill the Bronx.
+His interest in Astrophysics was sparked by his firstever visit to the Hayden Planetarium, when he was nine years old.

-Neil would turn his childhood passion into a lifetime career by initially studying Physics at Havard University and then the University of Austin.
-Neil then completed an MPhil in Astrophysics at Columbia University in 1989.
-And finally, he earned his Ph.D. in Astrophysics at Columbia in 1991.
+Tyson would turn his childhood passion into a lifetime career by initially studying Physics at Havard University and then the University of Austin.
+He then completed an MPhil in Astrophysics at Columbia University in 1989 before earning his Ph.D. in Astrophysics at Columbia in 1991.

 Scientific discipline: Chemist